Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Preservation/Aventurine.md

 |---|---|---|---|
 |Feixiao|Topaz|Robin|Aventurine|

+>[!tip] Team Setup & Explanation:
-Aventurine provides Feixiao with a ton of stacks here, and together with Topaz and Feixiao even allowing Robin to have great up-time on her Ultimate just by the sheer amount of attacks the team can dish out for Robin to get energy from and also have her deal additional damage.
+>Aventurine provides Feixiao with a ton of stacks here, and together with Topaz and Feixiao even allowing Robin to have great up-time on her Ultimate just by the sheer amount of attacks the team can dish out for Robin to get energy from and also have her deal additional damage.
-Make sure to use Aventurine’s skill when you see that your shields are too low.
+> Make sure to use Aventurine’s skill when you see that your shields are too low.
+>

-By having Topaz and Feixiao use speed boots, you should be able to get your Robin ultimate up and ready to use by the time your Feixiao’s turn is over, which is when will be the best time to you use it to get the most out of it.
+>By having Topaz and Feixiao use speed boots, you should be able to get your Robin ultimate up and ready to use by the time your Feixiao’s turn is over, which is when will be the best time to you use it to get the most out of it.
+>
-This is also where SPD Boots for Aventurine comes into play, as with SPD boots here he would only get one turn in first wave and two turns in second wave, as with SPD boots where you can get 3 per wave.
+>This is also where SPD Boots for Aventurine comes into play, as with SPD boots here he would only get one turn in first wave and two turns in second wave, as with SPD boots where you can get 3 per wave.
 In this case, you wait to use Robin’s ultimate at the start of battle until after Aventurine’s turn.
+>
-For after the battle’s starts, you will pretty much just want to use Robin’s ultimate whenever it’s ready or if you see that some allies are about to act shortly after (~40AV or less) the time when you got enough energy for Robin to ult then just wait until those teammates have had their turn before you use Robin’s ultimate.
+> For after the battle’s starts, you will pretty much just want to use Robin’s ultimate whenever it’s ready or if you see that some allies are about to act shortly after (~40AV or less) the time when you got enough energy for Robin to ult then just wait until those teammates have had their turn before you use Robin’s ultimate.

-You will want Topaz to be faster than Feixiao, so that Topaz is able to target an enemy with the Proof of Debt and increase Feixiao’s damage.
+> You will want Topaz to be faster than Feixiao, so that Topaz is able to target an enemy with the Proof of Debt and increase Feixiao’s damage.
-For example on speed tuning: 138SPD Topaz, 137SPD Feixiao, 134 SPD Aventurine, 120 SPD Robin
+ **For example on speed tuning: 138SPD Topaz, 137SPD Feixiao, 134 SPD Aventurine, 120 SPD Robin**

 ### RRAT